Here are some cruise tips on what to expect on your cruise.

 - Walls have ears - you can sometimes hear normal conversations in the cabins next to you.
 You may hear loud conversations very well.
 Loud conversations may carry out into the hall way and passerby's can sometimes hear everything that is being said.
 So if you don't want anyone to hear what you are talking about keep your conversations on low volume.

-- Tip Night - By popular requests from their guests, Carnival & other cruise lines now automatically charges the minimum suggested gratuity (approx. $12.00 per day per guest) to your credit card or deducts this amount from the cash that you put up for your Sail & Sign Card.
+- Tip Night - By popular requests from their guests, Carnival & other cruise lines now automatically charges the minimum suggested gratuity (Carnival approx. $13.99 per day per guest standard stateroom, Suite approx. $15.99 per person per day) to your credit card or deducts this amount from the cash that you put up for your Sail & Sign Card.
 This amount covers your dining and cabin personnel.
 You do have the option of going to the Purser’s desk (guest services) during the cruise to adjust or remove this amount depending on the level of service you received.
 You may tip your service provider(s) directly if you wish .

 - Extra Bag - bring an extra bag with to put your nightclothes and items you need the morning of departure in it.
 The night before departure, you will set out your luggage for pick up.